Franky1/Streamlit-Selenium/README.md

 In the Streamlit Cloud runtime, neither chrome, chromedriver nor geckodriver are available in the default apt package sources.

-The Streamlit Cloud runtime seems to be very similar to the official docker image `python:3.XX-slim` on Docker Hub, which is based on Debian Bookworm.
+The Streamlit Cloud runtime seems to be very similar to the official docker image `python:3.XX-slim-bullseye` on Docker Hub, which is based on Debian Bullseye.

 In this repository a [Dockerfile](Dockerfile) is provided that mimics the Streamlit Cloud runtime.
 It can be used for local testing.